Qumulo/docs/qumulo-alerts-guide/getting-started-qumulo-alerts/qumulo-alerts-with-qumulo-core.md

 Both producers and consumers use plugins that help process alarms and alerts from a Qumulo Core cluster.
 A _plugin_ is a mechanism that processes a single function, such as fan failure, disk failure, or node failure.
 Plugins help with granular control over the information that Qumulo Alerts collects and processes.

+## Working with the alerts CLI
+The `alerts` CLI lets you configure Qumulo Alerts.
+For more information, use the `--help` flag.

+Qumulo Alerts includes a CLI for the following operating systems:
+* Ubuntu 20 and 22
+* Red Hat Enterprise (RHEL) 8
+* macOS
+* Windows Server 2019 and Windows 10 and 11

 ## Known Limitations of Qumulo Alerts
 This section lists the currenly known limitations for Qumulo Alerts.